liy1shu/short-video-streaming/README.md

   - The change of video qualities within a single video
   - The rebuffering time if you have caused a rebuffer

-## Update（4/21）
+# Update

+### 4/21 Version 1

 - Expand video traces to 7 videos.
 Check `/data/short_video_size/` and `/user_ret` directory for details.
-- Add `test_all_traces` function, which you can test on a specific set of traces (fixed, medium, high, low, middle), each contains several distinct traces with similar patterns, and get the average indices.
+- Add `test_all_traces` function, which you can test on a specific set of traces (fixed, medium, high, low), each contains several distinct traces with similar patterns, and get the average indices.
   - By default, running `run.py` will be running this new function.
 If you want to test a certain trace, you can change the testing logic in `run.py` by yourself.
 - Fix the QoE calculation issue.
 Thanks to https://github.com/AItransCompetition/Short-Video-Streaming-Challenge/issues/2.